rohitrsn/Todo-List-Application/README.md

 # Todo-List-Application
-Extract The above zip file to run the application
+Extract The above zip file to run the application<br>
 Run it using android studio.